 QC occurs through a series of QC review steps that include region, SEO, and LAW review.
-The draft document is only made available for publication after QC is complete, the legal review is complete, and SEO receives the region preconstruction engineer recommendation for publication.
+The draft environmental document is only made available for publication after QC is complete, the legal review is complete, and SEO receives the region preconstruction engineer recommendation for publication.

-11.4.6.
+2.4.6.
 Draft Environmental Document Review

 The draft environmental document review is a QC step performed by the project development team members to determine if the document is ready for legal review and public availability approval recommendation.
+The review is documented on the QA/QC Environmental Document Review Checklist and included in the project file.
+Review comments and responses may be documented on the optional Environmental Document Review Comment and Response Matrix, or other similar format.
+The QA/QC Environmental Document Review Checklist and the Environmental Document Review Comment and Response Matrix can be downloaded from the SEO website.
 The team members review the draft environmental document and will consider the following QC review elements: